Magdalene College, Cambridge: Village

 The area of the college across Magdalene Street from porter's lodge, bounded by Magdalene Street, Northampton Street, the River Cam and St John's College is known as the Magdalene Village.
 It includes Benson Court, Mallory Court and Buckingham Court, and consists almost exclusively of student accommodation.
 The area of the Village was developed over a period of 45 years by three architects, Harry Redfern, Sir Edwin Lutyens and David Roberts.
 The first building to be developed was Mallory Court B (1925–26) and the last was the new Buckingham Court building (1968–70).
 Lutyens had an original plan which involved demolishing many existing buildings in the area and constructing new buildings that matched the general look and feel of the college's main site, but this plan was scrapped due to insufficient funding and the only part of Lutyens' plan that was realised was the Lutyens building.

 Passing through an obscure wooden gate opposite the porter's lodge, the open courtyard of Benson Court can be seen.
 Benson Court was named after A. C. Benson, master of Magdalene College from 1915 to 1925.
-Benson was best known for writing the lyrics of Land of Hope and Glory, a British patriotic song set to the tune of Edward Elgar's Pomp and Circumstance March No. 1.
+Benson is best known for writing the lyrics of Land of Hope and Glory, a British patriotic song set to the tune of Edward Elgar's Pomp and Circumstance March No. 1.
 The cottages to either side of the entrance pathway are all pre-existing buildings that were converted into student accommodation in the 1960s.
 In particular, Benson Court H is one of the few buildings in college whose structure survived from the 16th century, and presents its 17th-century facade which was previously known as Cross Keys Inn to the street front of Magdalene Street.
 To the left of the courtyard is a gentle grassy slope where the college punts are moored and parties are held in the summer.